Ludim/retos/README.md

 # retos
-Just another repository with challenge code
+Just another repository with challenges code

 ## Balanceo operaciones
 To solve this challenge, it was used a stack.